 At Stikwood, we know our future as a company relies on the sustainability and protection of our forests.
 We’re proud to have obtained these certifications, but we didn’t stop there.
 While our reclaimed wood is full of history, none of our products have or ever will contain volatile organic compounds.
 Also known as VOCs, these are compounds that can easily be turned into vapors or gases.
 VOCs are released from burning products such as gasoline, wood, coal, or natural gas, and are dangerous not only to the people around them, but also to the planet.
 We wouldn’t want products like that decorating our home, and we know our customers feel the same way.

 We are also dedicated to operating as close to a waste-free facility as possible.
-We’ve refined our manufacturing processes to leave virtually no waste during the production of our reclaimed wood and shiplap planks.
+We’ve refined our manufacturing processes to leave virtually no waste during the production of our reclaimed wood planks.
 We use the trim, the core, and face of every piece of wood that we receive.
 Even our sawdust is used to generate power for our local communities!

 We get it.
 The best form of flattery is an imitation, right?
 We believe it’s important for you to know the difference between the reclaimed wood and shiplap you’ll get from Stikwood and the products being sold by some of the bigger box stores across the country.

 Insist on Real Wood —There are products on the market that are made of MDF (Medium Density Fiberboard) that have the appearance of wood from a few feet away, but when up close the illusion is quickly dispelled.
 These imitators are at best an extremely thin veneer, and many times, literally a print of wood applied to the MDF.
 They will never match the appearance, performance and feel of Stikwood—don’t believe us, just hold both in your hand.
 You will immediately understand the difference and be drawn to Stikwood, it simply feels better and is authentic real wood.
 Don't take our word for it, order a sample and see for yourself.